rsHalford/godo/README.md

 To help contribute to GoDo, you could either send in your feature requests as an issue or take it upon yourself to send in a pull request after following the [CONTRIBUTING](https://github.com/rsHalford/godo/blob/main/CONTRIBUTING.md) guide.

 My short-term aims are actually to break off the more "advanced/unneeded/complex" features like the GUI and API access.
 Potentially making them available as separate plugins that can be added with the users discretion, rather than ship GoDo with everything already included.

+> Currently the *minimal* branch works on implementing these changes.

 Thanks in advance for taking an interest!